 New QLAC rules change the game

-Your QLAC needs to meet certain conditions to be exempt from RMDs (until age 85).
+Your QLAC needs to meet certain conditions to be exempt from RMDs (while it is in it's "deferral period").
 Here’s a summary of the most important features and restrictions:

 1. The maximum QLAC purchase payment limit is the lesser of:

 b.
 25% of aggregated Traditional IRA account values (including existing QLAC purchases) as of 12/31 of the prior year.

 2. You can defer payouts only up to age 85.

 4. Income can be Single Life or Joint Life, allowing you to include a spouse to be protected under your QLAC as well.

 5. Payout options are limited to Life Only or Life with Cash Refund.
 Payments with guarantee periods are not allowed.